Recent health news, buzzworthy medical blogs, and personal wellness advice curated by our PinnacleCare team and our CEO, Dr. Miles Varn.

-How to ask for a second opinion
+How to Ask for a Medical Second Opinion

 There are a number of different situations when you might want to get a second opinion on your diagnosis or treatment plan.
 It’s wise to consider getting a second opinion if you’re diagnosed with a serious, complex, or rare condition or if your doctor has recommended elective (non-emergency) surgery like joint replacement or a hysterectomy.
 A recent study at the Mayo Clinic highlights the potential value of seeking a second opinion in these situations.
 The researchers found that as many as 88% of those who sought a second opinion for a complex medical condition at the Mayo Clinic had a new or refined diagnosis that changed their treatment plan, with 21% of the diagnoses being completely changed by the second opinion.
 In contrast, only 12% of those patients received confirmation that their diagnosis was correct and complete.
 That’s why a second opinion can be the front line defense against misdiagnosis, a problem that affects 12 million Americans a year according to the Institute of Medicine.

-But even though a second opinion can offer valuable information and may even change your diagnosis or open the door to additional treatment options, fewer people than you might expect seek a second opinion.
+But even though a medical second opinion can offer valuable information and may even change your diagnosis or open the door to additional treatment options, fewer people than you might expect seek a second opinion.
 A Gallup poll found that 49% of the 5,000 survey respondents said they never seek a second opinion when their physician diagnoses a condition, prescribes a new medication or treatment, or recommends surgery.

 The most common reasons people cite include: